CellProfiler/CellProfiler-Analyst/README.txt

 relevant information in the properties file.

 TABLES:
-Two tables are required: "per-image" and "per_object" (these names can be changed and set in your properties file).
+Two tables are required: "per-image" and "per-object" (these names can be changed and set in your properties file).
 These can either reside in a MySQL database or in separate CSV (Comma-separated values) files.

-per-image TABLE:
+PER-IMAGE TABLE:
 The per-image table requires 1 column for a _unique_ image ID and 2 columns for each channel represented in your images:  One column for the image path, and one column for the image filename (which may include multiple path elements).